-In addition to legal consequences, sanctions may include, but are not limited to:
+In addition to legal consequences which may result from the involvement of the Phoenix PD, sanctions may include, but are not limited to:

-- Student will lose on-campus housing privileges and be banned from all residential areas. - Student will be referred to Code of Conduct for suspension or expulsion from the University. - If the student is under the age of 21, a parent or guardian will be required to call and speak with a Student Conduct Coordinator for his/her designee regarding the incident.
+- Student will lose on-campus housing privileges and be banned from all residential areas. - Student will be referred to the Code of Conduct Committee for suspension or expulsion from the University. - If the student is under the age of 21, a parent or guardian will be required to call and speak with a Student Conduct Officer or his/her designee regarding the incident.